charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

 ### Round 3: Loss 0-2 vs UB Ascend

-Tyler and I both got to play these games, at least, but they weren't particularly close.
+Tyler and I both got to play these games, at least, but they aren't particularly close.
 He shuts down my board with [[Gleaming Barrier]] and [[Sailor of Means]], bounces my enchanted creatures, and works around my removal with [[Pirate's Cutlass]].
 The games go long, since I chip away with lifelinkers, but my path to victory vanishes pretty quickly.

 > This match is a rude awakening for me.
-I'd done some grinding online, maybe twenty drafts, but I'd never run into a good Ascend deck before.
-This blew out of the water my experience that the format was only as deep as the tribal interactions.
+In my grinding online (about twenty drafts) the best decks I saw were always about tribal interactions.
+I was completely unprepared for Ascend.

 ---